I'm Happy Just to Dance with You: Recording

-The Beatles recorded "I'm Happy Just to Dance with You" on a Sunday, the first time they had used Abbey Road Studios on a day other than a normal work day.
+The Beatles recorded "I'm Happy Just to Dance with You" on a Sunday, the first time they had used EMI Recording Studios on a day other than a normal work day.
 United Artists released the song on the album A Hard Day's Night on 26 June.
 It was also included on the album Something New, released by Capitol Records on 20 July.
 It hit #95 on the Billboard Top 100 chart on 1 August 1964, its only appearance on that chart.
 It is one of only two Lennon–McCartney songs sung by Harrison during the group's career, the other song being "Do You Want to Know a Secret".

 The group also recorded a version for the BBC's From Us to You radio show.
 The session took place on 17 July 1964 at the BBC Paris Studio in London, and was first broadcast on 3 August that year.
 An instrumental piano-only version is heard in the A Hard Day's Night film, during rehearsals for a musical television broadcast.